As Turkey clamps down, Europe recoils juin 13, 2013

 Ankara

-Posted by Acturca in Europe du Sud-Est, Turquie, Turquie-UE, UE.Tags: EU, European Commission, freedom of expression, press freedom, Turkey, western balkans
+Posted by Acturca in EU / UE, South East Europe / Europe du Sud-Est, Turkey / Turquie, Turkey-EU / Turquie-UE.Tags: EU, European Commission, freedom of expression, press freedom, Turkey, western balkans

 add a comment